w3c/webappsec/admin/100_percent_https_roadmap.md

 e.g. 4 if Facebook is going to send a security token somewhere on your behalf, it wants to be sure it will never do so over an insecure channel or one that is only “optimistically” secure.

+TimBL: users must be able to control how the user agent trusts on their behalf

 The Invariants
 ----------------------------------
 From the Biba and Bell-LaPadula formal integrity models.